rgollancz/CV/README.md

 **Fold 7** (2011)
 *Digital Marketing Intern*
-My first foray into tech was an internship focused on creating and managing paid search campaigns using the Google Adwords platform.
+My first foot in tech was an internship focused on creating and managing paid search campaigns using the Google Adwords platform.
 I was quickly trusted with the creation

 ## Interests
-I am never happier than when I'm rock climbing.
+Chat to me about rock climbing.